ismaelaboud/asset-management-system/README.md

 ## Features

--**Asset Registration and Cataloging:**
+- **Asset Registration and Cataloging:**

-  -Unique Asset Identification: Assign unique IDs, barcodes to each asset for easy tracking and identification.
+  - Unique Asset Identification: Assign unique IDs, barcodes to each asset for easy tracking and identification.
-  -Comprehensive Asset Details: Record detailed information including asset type, description, serial number, and any other relevant information.
+  - Comprehensive Asset Details: Record detailed information including asset type, description, serial number, and any other relevant information.